Getting Things Done

-According to a recent survey of fathers connected to Dad Guild, the number of dads folks felt they could turn to when they wanted to discuss fatherhood topics increased by over 300% after joining Dad Guild.
+According to a recent survey of fathers connected to Dad Guild, the number of dads folks felt they could turn to when they wanted to discuss fatherhood topics increased by 240% after joining Dad Guild.

 - "As a new father who moved to a new state, I felt fairly isolated.
 Between work, home life, and traveling to visit family it was hard to meet new people that I felt comfortable talking about fatherhood with.
 Dad guild has helped fill that void and more.
 Although I don't get to attend as many events as a I would like, Dad guild provides a great escape to meet other fathers who understand the obstacles of raising a child.
 As we look forward to the arrival of our second child I will look to dad guild for guidance and support."

 - "I have been to one event with Dad Guild, but it was nice to get out and see other dads and hear what they are going through.
 I'm one of the first people in my friend group, so this is all new to me and trying to figure out how to find time for everything."